rl1987/trickster.dev/tricksterblog/content/post/understanding-abstract-syntax-trees.md

-By exploring the AST viewer on the right hand side we can see that `main()` function is represented by `FunctionDeclaration` node with two children: `Identifier` holding the name for the function and `BlockStatement` at property `body` that also has `body` property with an array holding a single `ExpressionStatement` node that points to some further descendant nodes.
+By exploring the AST viewer on the right hand side we can see that `main()` function is represented by `FunctionDeclaration` node with two children: `Identifier` holding the name for the function and `BlockStatement` at property `body`. `BlockStatement` also has a `body` property with an array holding a single `ExpressionStatement` node that points to some further descendant nodes.
 I encourage everyone to play around with AST explorer to see what ASTs look like for various programming languages.
-You will find that there is no single AST format out there and that it can depend on tooling even if the programming language is the same.
+You will find that there is no single AST format out there and that it can differ based on tooling even if the programming language is the same.
 However all ASTs have top-down structure to them: at the top there is program/module/document node that is being divided into smaller components as the tree goes deeper.
 Document formats like HTML and JSON can also be parsed into Abstract Syntax Trees.

 [Screenshot](/2022-06-13_19.28.30.png)

-We can save the code into file named hello.py and try printing the AST with an [`ast`](https://docs.python.org/3/library/ast.html) module from vanilla Python
+We can also save the code into file named hello.py and try printing the AST with an [`ast`](https://docs.python.org/3/library/ast.html) module from vanilla Python
 distribution: